web3-authn/tatchi/examples/vite-secure/README.md

 ## Notes

-- The route `/wallet-service` renders HTML using the SDK helper `getWalletServiceHtml('/sdk')`, which references the embedded service host at `/sdk/esm/react/embedded/wallet-iframe-host.js`.
+- The route `/wallet-service` is provided by the Vite plugin and loads `/sdk/esm/react/embedded/wallet-iframe-host.js`.
-- The dev server includes strict cross-origin isolation headers (COEP/COOP) and a WebAuthn `Permissions-Policy`.
+- The dev server includes cross-origin isolation headers (COEP/COOP) and a WebAuthn `Permissions-Policy` (via `server.headers` and Caddy).
+Avoid setting conflicting headers in multiple places.
-- The `/sdk/*` path is served directly from the workspace `passkey-sdk/dist` folder (zero-copy).
+- The `/sdk/*` path is mapped by the plugin to the workspace `passkey-sdk/dist` (zero-copy).
 Keep the SDK in `dev` or re-run `build` after changes.